Dealion - Member Profile Nº TBD

 Sara in Numbers

-€1M+ Invested in startups as VP Strategic Partnerships
+€1M+ Invested in startups & innovative companies as VP of Strategic Partnerships, Strategic Partnership Executive and other roles

 10+ Years building startup ecosystems in the region

-€53.8M+ Private capital raised by startups she worked with
+€53.8M+ Private capital raised by startups & organisations she worked with

 Primary Markets